BoniatoRelleno/Ganimedes/README.md

 ## Changelog
 Ignore the last number of the versions, there are only readme changes.
+### v1.1.0
+- Landing place of the ship and the dropship changed
+- Amount of turrets and mines increased
+- Added unevenness to the terrain
+- Added a cement block to 2 fire exits
+- Some minor map objects changes
 ### v1.0.0
 - A new moon "2 Ganimedes"
 - 6 new scraps